Railway accidents in Vietnam: Education and policy

 A number of education and training initiatives have been proposed or carried out by Vietnam Railways.
 Public awareness campaigns in the media have been carried out to educate the public about railway safety.
 The training and professional development of train operators has also been suggested as a major area of focus.
 One train driver interviewed in 2009 reported that he had worked as a driver for Vietnam Railways for over 10 years without receiving any training or professional development to improve his skills, which he had learned in Russia.
 Checks on drivers have also been suggested, along with random blood testing to detect whether drivers have used alcohol.

-The Japanese Ministry of Foreign Affairs has identified poor management practices and the weak enforcement of safety laws and regulations as contributing to railway accidents as well.
+The Japanese Ministry of Foreign Affairs has identified poor management practices and the weak enforcement of safety laws and regulations as contributing to railway incidents as well.
 To ensure the enforcement of safety laws, railway authorities have announced their intention to increase the number of spot checks on safety at level crossings, prevent people from using unauthorised crossings, and build more access roads to level crossings.
 Volunteers have also been mobilized to provide traffic control at both level crossings and train stations, especially during holiday seasons.